drc-cs/SPRING25-GENERATIVE-AI/lectures/L07/slides.md

 <!--s-->

-## Time Series Modeling | Train & Forecast on Multiple Series
+## Forecasting | Train & Forecast on Multiple Series

 In many real-world applications, we have multiple time series that are related to each other.
 For example, we might have sales data for multiple products in a retail store.
 In these cases, we can train a model on multiple time series and use it to forecast future values for all of them.